mmoulton/grunt-mocha-cov/README.md

 #### Built in HTML Coverage Report ####

-If you use one of the built in built in coverage reports your code will automaticaly be instrumented by blanket:
+If you use one of the built in coverage reports your code will automaticaly be instrumented by blanket:

 ```javascript
 grunt.initConfig({